holidaycheck/apprenticeship/_apprenticeship/interview-process.md

 title: The Interview Process
 subtitle: In the process we want to learn if our expectations match, yours and ours.
           We want to learn about your motivation and align on our expectations for the apprenticeship.
-          During the interview process we want to learn what you want to get our of the apprenticeship what we can provide by mentoring and helping you grow.
+          During the interview process we want to learn what you want to get out of the apprenticeship what we can provide by mentoring and helping you grow.
           Every step helps us to decide if we want to continue the process.
 features: